 If an exclamation point displays, click the exclamation point to view additional information.

 - Under In what folder will this event occur? click the Select a folder box, and then click Select a folder from Box.
 The Select a Folder to act on window displays.

 If you select Classification Applied as your trigger, before you select a folder Relay prompts you to select the type of classification to apply.
 More on classifications in Box.

 - To the right of the folder you want, click the button.

-- To access any subfolders click the name of the folder you want.
+- To access any subfolders, click the corresponding parent folder.

 - Click Select.
 The workflow screen redisplays.